nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should come with automated unit tests and open source code.
+5. Should return to a functioning state when system restarts <br>

 {More to be added}